 The purpose of this blog post is to help safeguard the best interests of childless individuals contemplating fertility treatment.

 How to choose your fertility clinic

 Once you have shortlisted a clinic, enquire if they are equipped to provide the latest infertility treatments.
-For example, many IVF clinics in India still use the conventional IVF treatment methods which involve prolonged treatment with injectables.
-The latest advances in IVF have made the treatment mush less painful for patients.
+For example, many IVF clinics in India still use conventional IVF treatment methods which involve prolonged treatment with injectables.
+The latest advances in IVF have made the treatment much less painful for patients.
 This technology, adopted by Gaudium IVF many years back, involves only 8-9 days of injectables with minimal risk of hyper-stimulation of the ovaries.

 To be sure of your decision, here is a list of questions to consider when selecting your fertility clinic: